 Syntax Description 300 Specifies the group name-based access control list (ACL). deny Specifies the rejection action. groupname Defines which groups are granted or denied access to content that is served by this SE. any Specifies any group name. position (Optional) Specifies the position of the ACL record within the access list. number (Optional) Position number within the ACL.
 The range is from 1 to 4294967294. groupname Name of the group that is permitted or denied from accessing the Internet using an SE. permit Specifies the permission action. enable Enables the ACL.
-Command Defaults None Command Modes Global configuratio n (config) mode.
-Usage Guidelines You can configure group authorization using an ACL only after a user has been authenticated against an LDAP HTTP-request Authentication Server.
+Command Modes Usage Guidelines Global configuration (config) mode.
+You can configure group authorization using an ACL only after a user has been authenticated against a LDAP HTTP-request Authentication Server.
 The use of this list configures group privileges when members of the group are accessing content provided by an SE.
-You can use the ACL to allow the users who belong to certain groups or to prevent them from viewing specific content.
-This authorization feature offers more granular access control by specifying that access is only allowed to specific groups.
-Use the access-lists enable Global configuration command to enable the use of the ACL.
-Use the access-lists 300 command to permit or deny a group from accessing the Internet using an SE.
-For instance, use the access-lists 300 deny groupname marketing command to prevent any user from the marketing group from accessing content through an SE.
-At least one login authentication method, such as local, TACACS+, or RADIUS, must be enabled.
-Note We recommend that t you configure the local login authentication method as the primary method.
+You can use the ACL to allow the use who belong to certain groups or to prevent them from viewing specific content.
+This authorization feature offers more granular access control by specifying that access is only allowed to specific group.
+Use the access-lists anable Global configuration command to enable the use of the ACL.
+Use the access-lists 300 command to permit or deny a group from accessing the Internet using an SE For instance, use the access-lists 300 deny groupname marketing command to prevent any user from the marketing group from accessing content through an SE.
+At least one login authentication method, such as local, TACACS+, or RADIUS, must be enabled. • Note We recommend that at you configure the local login authentication method as the primary method.